Applications are open!

-Applications for the Hertog War Studies Program are now closed.
-Applications for the 2017 summer program will open in early 2017.
-Please check back then.
+Applications for the Hertog War Studies Program are now open.
+Applications are due February 6, 2017.

 About the Program